 The urban heat island effect occurs in cities, where structures like buildings, roads, and parking lots made from materials such as concrete, steel, and asphalt cover the ground.
-In contrast to rural areas, where plants facilitate cooling through photosynthesis, the human-made structures in urban areas absorb heat and make the surrounding air warmer.
+In contrast to rural areas, where plants facilitate cooling through photosynthesis, the human-made structures in urban areas absorb and re-emit heat, making the surrounding air warmer.

-In the U.S., urban air temperatures can reach up to 7 degrees hotter than neighboring rural areas due to the heat island effect.
+Urban air temperatures can reach up to 7 degrees hotter than neighboring rural areas due to the heat island effect.
 And it’s likely to increase with growing urban density.
 Blazing heat isn’t only uncomfortable— it can also be a health hazard.
 In the U.S. alone, an average of 702 people die from heat-related illnesses each year.
-Others may suffer from ailments like dehydration, heatstroke, and exhaustion.
+Others may suffer from ailments like dehydration, heat stroke, and exhaustion.

 What can homeowners do to help?
 Take some measures at home to reduce your contribution to the urban heat island effect.
 Here are some changes you can make to help regulate the temperature of your home when the sun is beating down — you’ll also reduce your energy costs.

 Start Gardening and Planting Trees